Understanding your Keyword Planner statistics and traffic forecasts

 Breaking down your results by device and location

-Once you get your search volume or traffic estimates, you can further analyze these statistics and see mobile trends or a breakdown by device and location.Mobile search volume trends
+Once you get your search volume or traffic forecasts, you can further analyze these statistics and see mobile trends or a breakdown by device and location.Mobile search volume trends

 As mobile device usage continues to grow, you might find it helpful to see how your keywords’ performance on mobile devices has evolved over time.